hi-ogawa/gists/reading-chromium/README.md

 TODO

 - how does content shell initiates renderer thread?
-- how does content shell initiates rendering
+- how does content shell initiates navigating/rendering a page?
 - reactive render loop?
 - deubgging renderer process/thread